k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 2. Edit the default number of generated synthetic records: edit the default values of the **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor.
-By default it generates 1 record for the main LU table and 1-3 records for the remaining LU tables.
+By default, it generates 1 record for the main LU table and 1-3 records for the remaining LU tables.

 ## Data Generation Flows Implementation